 Running stand-alone packages created by Kaspersky Security Center

 The above-described methods of initial deployment of Network Agent and other applications cannot always be implemented because it is not possible to meet all of the applicable conditions.
 In such cases, you can create a common executable file called a stand-alone installation package through Kaspersky Security Center, using installation packages with the relevant installation settings that have been prepared by the administrator.
-A stand-alone installation package can be published either on an internal Web Server (included in Kaspersky Security Center) if this is deemed reasonable (outside access to that Web Server has been configured for target device users), or on an exclusively deployed Web Server included in Kaspersky Security Center Web Console.
-You can also copy stand-alone packages to another Web Server.
+The stand-alone installation package is stored in the shared folder of Kaspersky Security Center.

-You can use Kaspersky Security Center to send selected users an email message containing a link to the stand-alone package file on the currently used Web Server, prompting them to run the file (either in interactive mode, or with the "-s" key for silent installation).
-You can attach the stand-alone installation package to an email message and then send it to the users of devices that have no access to the Web Server.
-The administrator can also copy the stand-alone package to an external device, deliver it to a relevant device, and then run it later.
+You can use Kaspersky Security Center to send selected users an email message containing a link to this file in the shared folder, prompting them to run the file (either in interactive mode, or with the key "-s" for silent installation).
+You can attach the stand-alone installation package to an email message and then send it to the users of devices that have no access to the shared folder of Kaspersky Security Center.
+The administrator can also copy the stand-alone package to a removable drive, deliver it to a relevant device, and then run it later.

 You can create a stand-alone package from a Network Agent package, a package of another application (for example, the security application), or both.
 If the stand-alone package has been created from Network Agent and another application, installation starts with Network Agent.